Oldboy (2013 film): Final cut editing

 Spike Lee's version was 140 minutes long, but the producers heavily re-edited the film to 105 minutes (re-edits by producers also included the "one-shot hammer" scene); Lee and Josh Brolin were unhappy with it.
 Lee even removed his trademark "A Spike Lee Joint" credit for a more impersonal "A Spike Lee Film" during the editing process.
 Brolin has also said in an interview with the Los Angeles Times that he prefers Lee's version of the film, though it is not clear if this cut will ever be released.
+Later he said: "I thought Spike’s cut was actually way better than the studio’s, but the studio took it away and I thought they’d cut it very poorly and I thought it ended up having the opposite effect.
+That’s what happens when you start cutting to this idea of pandering for an audience, and how testing can bite you in the ass.
+You don’t know what the audience is going to want."

 Release

 Theatrical

 Oldboy was released theatrically in the United States on November 23, 2013, by FilmDistrict.
 It was the last film to be distributed by the company, before Focus Features absorbed the company in October 2013.

 The film grossed $885,000 in its first five days, one of the weakest Thanksgiving openings of all time, according to Variety.
 It opened in 18th place at the box office and finished with a worldwide gross of $5.2 million.